strata-mvc/strata/docs/controllers.md

 In these functions, you can setup variables set to be sent to the templating files as well as instanciate any custom view helpers using `$this->set("varname", $mixedValue)`.
 Note that no helpers or models are being auto-loaded by controller.

-Here's how you could declare a controller for the school entity:
+Here's how you could declare a controller for the song entity:

 ~~~ php
 <?php